piceaTech/node-gitlab-2-github/README.md

 ### usePlaceholderIssuesForMissingIssues

+NOTE: This setting requires `usePlaceholderIssuesForMissingMergeRequests` to be set to `false` (default).

 If this is set to `true` (default) then the migration process will automatically create empty dummy issues for every 'missing' GitLab issue (if you deleted a GitLab issue for example).
+Those issues will be closed on Github and they ensure that the issue ids stay the same on both GitLab and Github.

+### usePlaceholderIssuesForMissingMergeRequests

+NOTE: GitLab has distinct numbers for issues and merge requests whereas GitHub treats pull requests as issues.
+Only use this setting if your GitLab repository does not have issues or you do not intend on migrating them.
+This setting therefore requires `usePlaceholderIssuesForMissingIssues` to be set to `false`.

+If this is set to `true` then the migration process will automatically create empty dummy issues for every 'missing' GitLab merge request (if you deleted a GitLab merge request for example).
 Those issues will be closed on Github and they ensure that the issue ids stay the same on both GitLab and Github.

 #### usePlaceholderMilestonesForMissingMilestones